This-Is-Prince/agent-other-sdks/docs/renzo.md

 Example prompts:
 - "What's the Renzo deposit address on Base?"
 - "Show me the contract address for depositing into Renzo"
-- "Get the Renzo deposit contract address for Arbitrum"
-- "What address should I send ETH to for Renzo staking on Mode?"
-- "Display the Renzo deposit smart contract on Linea"

 ## API Response Examples